Hichki

-Malhotra struggled to find a studio to finance Hichki, since the film, which had begun scripting in 2013 after he acquired the rights to Front of the Class, was felt to lack potential for the box office.
-Chopra and Sharma later insisted on producing Hichki with Malhotra as director.
-Principal photography was handled by Avinash Arun and took place in Mumbai between April and June 2017, with Meenal Agarwal as the art director and Vaibhavi Merchant providing the choreography.
-The film was edited by Shweta Venkat Matthew.
-Jasleen Royal and Hitesh Sonik composed the soundtrack and background score, respectively.
+Malhotra began scripting Hichki in 2013 upon acquiring the rights to Front of the Class.
+Principal photography took place in Mumbai between April and June 2017.
+The soundtrack and background score were composed by Jasleen Royal and Hitesh Sonik, respectively.

-Hichki was released on 23 March 2018.
-Made on a production cost of ₹20 crore, the film was a huge commercial success with a total gross of ₹209.72 crore with most of the revenues coming from China, making it Mukerji’s highest grossing film.
-It received mixed reviews, with praise mostly directed towards Mukerji's performance but criticism towards the plot's predictability.
-She received nominations for Best Actress at the Filmfare Awards, International Indian Film Academy Awards, Screen Awards, and Zee Cine Awards, and won an award of the same category at the Indian Film Festival of Melbourne, where it was screened.
+Hichki was released on 23 March 2018 to mixed reviews from critics who praised Mukerji's performance but criticised the plot's predictability.
+Made on a budget of ₹20 crore, the film was a major commercial success, grossing ₹209.72 crore worldwide, making it Mukerji’s highest-grossing film.
+Mukerji received nominations for Best Actress at the Filmfare Awards, International Indian Film Academy Awards, Screen Awards, and Zee Cine Awards, and won an award of the same category at the Indian Film Festival of Melbourne, where it was screened.
 The film was also shown at the International Film Festival of India, the Shanghai International Film Festival, and the Giffoni Film Festival.